matthewyang204/Space-Invaders/README.md

 # Space Invaders
-A modern edition of what is recognized as the world's first shoote 'em up game.
+A modern edition of what is recognized as the world's first shoot 'em up game.
 This edition is made with Scratch and Electron.

 Requirements:

+At least 4 GB of RAM

 Windows (Intel): 64-bit processor, 10 or later